 - Spend time with your kids/loved ones.

 The key is to work on at least one healthy habit for 90 days.
-With a little hard work and determination, you’ll begin to see improvements in your physical and mental well-being.
+With a little hard work and determination on cultivating these healthy habits, you’ll begin to see improvements in your physical and mental well-being.
 It’s time well spent that you’ll never regret!